 The British military continued with fixed bar watches in WWII and this led to many open ended pig skin straps.
 However, the end of WWII saw two versions of the NATO strap, in cloth, and in canvas.
 Pull through cotton, and leather were the other straps of choice for fixed bar watches.

 The VB Hygienique strap is sometimes available as NOS and currently fetches about $50.
 This cloth forerunner to the NATO strap is notable for its adjustable central bar buckle, and cloth keepers.
 These are getting to be rare.

 Image courtesy MWR forum user : Revo

 The grail would be a canvas NATO strap of the era.
 The exact date of issue is not known.
 It is shown in the W.W.W. section above on an Omega, next to an AF0210.
 Below is another image.
-The strap is essentially an AF0210 with an extra canvas keeper loop attached.
+The strap is essentially an AF0210 strap (but with a different chamfered corner buckle) with an extra canvas keeper loop attached.
 Expect to pay several hundred dollars for a good example of this NATO grandfather.

 Image MWR forum user : T.O.W.S.
 UK

 Ref 1 'On His Majesty's Service 3' - Third part of series on Watch, Wrist, Waterproof (W.W.W.) , Thomas Koenig and Adrian van der Meijden, Horological Journal October 2008. pp 441-443.